 Greenhouse gases are gases that exist in the earth's atmosphere and that contribute to global temperatures by reducing the loss of heat into space.
 This 'greenhouse effect' is a natural essential phenomenon in that without it, the planet would be cold and uninhabitable.
 However, the creation of excess greenhouse gases can lead to adverse impacts associated with excessive increases in global temperature.
-The major greenhouse gases are carbon dioxide (CO_2), methane (CH_4), nitrous oxide (N{20}) and fluorinated gases which will not be associated with the proposed scheme.
+The major greenhouse gases are carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O) and fluorinated gases.
+Significant sources of methane, nitrous oxide or fluorinated gases cannot be associated with the proposed scheme.
 Traffic emissions are considered to be a significant source of carbon dioxide and this source of impact is considered in this assessment.